2021 Guinean coup d'état: Coup

 The gunfire started at around 08:00 local time (GMT) near the Presidential Palace.
 Witnesses reported that the soldiers had cut off the Kaloum neighbourhood, which hosts many government offices, and that the officers told people to stay home.
 While the Ministry of Defence said that the attack had been contained, photos of Condé being taken out of the building began to appear, and shortly afterwards, videos were posted of Condé being held by members of the Guinean military, which were verified by a senior European intelligence official.
 Condé is reportedly being held in military detention.

 Colonel Mamady Doumbouya soon issued a broadcast on state television, Radio Télévision Guinéenne, in which he said the government and its institutions were dissolved, the constitution annulled, and Guinea's land and air borders shut (he later clarified that the country would be closed for at least a week).
 In the broadcast, he said that the National Committee of Reconciliation and Development (Comité national du rassemblement et du développement, CNRD) would steer the country for an 18-month transition period.
 They also urged for government workers to return to work on Monday, 6 September, and ordered the government to appear on a meeting at 11:00 on 6 September, lest they be considered rebels.
 Doumbouya, a former French legionnaire who returned to Guinea in 2018 to take command of the Groupement des forces spéciales (Special Forces Group), an elite unit of the Guinean armed forces, is reported to be the instigator of the coup attempt.

 After President Condé was deposed, large crowds cheered the news of the overthrow in the capital and countryside.
 In the evening, the coup leaders announced a national curfew from 8 p.m. on 5 September "until further notice", while pledging to replace heads of the regions and prefectures with military commissioners and replacing ministers by general secretaries the following morning, which already started happening in the inland parts of the country.
 Despite the curfew, looting of shops occurred in the government district overnight.
 By evening on 5 September, the coup leaders declared control over all Conakry and the country's armed forces, and, according to Guinée Matin, the military fully controlled the state administration by 6 September and started to replace the civil administration with its military counterpart.

-The next morning, the coup leaders assembled government ministers and ordered them not to leave the country and hand over their official vehicles to the military, while promising consultations "to determine the general direction of the transition", announcing that a "unity government" would conduct such transition and pledging "not to make a witch-hunt" while in power (though the dates of transition were not given).
+The next morning, the coup leaders assembled government ministers and ordered them not to leave the country and to hand over their official vehicles to the military, while promising consultations "to determine the general direction of the transition", announcing that a "unity government" would conduct such transition and pledging "not to make a witch-hunt" while in power (though the dates of transition were not given).
 They were afterwards detained and transported to the nearby military unit.
 Curfew was lifted in mining communities the same morning, but remained intact for the rest of the country, and most shops were still reported closed.